Most Common Super Bowl Final Score: Will either team land on 17?

 Most common team scores in Super Bowl history

 The most common team score in Super Bowl history is 17.
-That has happened on 9 occasions, most recently with the New England Patriots in a loss to the New York Giants on February 5, 2012.
+That has happened on 9 occasions, most recently by the New England Patriots in a loss to the New York Giants on February 5, 2012.
 The Giants’ 17-14 victory over the Patriots 4 years earlier is the only time that 17 has been a winning score.

 Right behind are 31 and 10, both of which have been posted 8 times.
 Twice has 31 been the losing score – first when Dallas lost to Pittsburgh 35-31 in Super Bowl 13 and again when the San Francisco 49ers fell to the Baltimore Ravens 34-31 in Super Bowl 47.
 Unsurprisingly, 10 has always been a losing score – including in Super Bowl 1, when Kansas City succumbed to the Green Bay Packers 35-10.